AssuranceMaladieSec/CertStreamMonitor/README.md

 - `DBFile`: SQLite3 database file (the path and file will be created if don't exist)
 - `TABLEname`: The name of the database table
 - `LogFile`: The logging file (the path and file will be created if don't exist)
-- `Proxy`: allows to give a SOCKS or HTTP proxy to process your requests
+- `Proxy`: allows to give a SOCKS or HTTP proxy to process your scanhost.py's requests (as Tor)
 - `UAfile`: you can provide a User-Agent file to masquerade this value of requests (random change for each request)
 - `Alerts_dir`: you can specify where JSON alert files are written You can use the following strings to add time/date hashed based subdirectories:
    %%m -> month, %%d -> day, %%Y -> year, %%H -> hour, %%M -> minute.
    Example: Alerts_dir = ./alerts/%%Y/%%m/%%d
+- `Server`: you can specify the CT logs aggregator server of your choice and HTTP proxy to connect to it

 ## Usage